 U.S. 202 continues northward from the First State into Pennsylvania as a four to six lane arterial.
-Development is not as heavy as it is in the First State but is nonetheless still substantial.
-Mostly commercial in design, U.S. 202 retains heavy traffic volumes as it treks northward to West Chester.
+Development is not as heavy as it is in Delaware but is nonetheless still substantial.
+Mostly commercial in design, U.S. 202 retains heavy traffic volumes as it advances northward to West Chester.
 There U.S. 202 bypasses the Chester County seat on a controlled access expressway.
-Beyond the intersection with Matlack Street, U.S. 202 comprises a full freeway.
+Beyond the intersection with Matlack Street, U.S. 202 is fully limited access.

-U.S. 322 overlaps with U.S. 202 north of the intersection with U.S. 1 near Chadds Ford.
-The two overlap northward to West Chester, where U.S. 322 branches west along a north bypass of the city to Downingtown Pike.
-U.S. 322 Business meanwhile passes through the city along the former alignment.
+U.S. 322 overlaps with U.S. 202 north from the intersection with U.S. 1 near Chadds Ford.
+The two combine to West Chester, where U.S. 322 branches west along a north bypass of the city to Downingtown Pike.
+U.S. 322 Business passes through the city along the former alignment.

 Continuing north, U.S. 202 travels to the west Philadelphia suburbs of Exton, Malvern, Paoli, Berwyn, Devon and ultimately King of Prussia.
 The original alignment of U.S. 202 roughly follows Paoli Pike to the south of the freeway.